groupdocs-metadata/GroupDocs.Metadata-Docs/net/groupdocs.metadata-overview.md

 url: metadata/net/groupdocs-metadata-overview
 title: GroupDocs.Metadata Overview
 weight: 1
 description: The metadata is a data which shows information about other data.
 It should not be considered as the content of the data.
-Various types of metadata are existed such as: descriptive, structural, administrative, reference, statistical and legal metadata.
+Various types of metadata are existed such as, descriptive, structural, administrative, reference, statistical and legal metadata.
 keywords: What is Metadata, metadata is, metadata, groupdocs.metadata, .net, Types of metadata
 productName: GroupDocs.Metadata for .NET
 hideChildren: False